 Shall Not the Judge of All the Earth Do Right?

-As a good host, Abraham walked a short distance with his guests as they resumed their journey.
-He soon learned the purpose for their trek.
-The ensuing dialogue reveals an amazing interaction between the Lord and Abraham:
+As a good host, Abraham walked a short distance with his three unexpected visitors as they resumed their journey (Gen. 18:16).
+He soon learned their purpose.
+The ensuing dialogue reveals an amazing interaction between the Lord and Abraham.

 God had a unique friendship with Abraham.
 As they walked together, the Lord revealed His plan to judge the cities in the Valley of Siddim represented by principal city of Sodom.
 God confided in Abraham because he was the progenitor of a still future nation that would be characterized by righteousness and justice that would ultimately bless the world.